brainlife/brainlife.github.io/_pages/team.md

 ---

 <p>
-brainlife.io is actively developed by a group of dedicated neuroscientists and professional software engineers.
+brainlife.io is developed by an open community of scientists and a group of dedicated trainees and professional software engineers.
 </p>
 <p>
     <img src="/images/team.jpg" width="100%" class="team"/>